 DevOps is a software development methodology that connects development and operations teams.

 It focuses on collaboration, communication, and automation to streamline the software delivery process.
-By breaking down silos and encouraging a culture of continuous improvement, DevOps enables organizations to deliver high-quality software faster and more reliably.
+By breaking down silos and encouraging a culture of continuous improvement, DevOps enables organisations to deliver high-quality software faster and more reliably.

 The evolution of DevOps